Key Takeaways

-Who Needs a Work Permit in Mauritius
+Who Needs a Work Permit in Mauritius?

 In Mauritius, any non-citizen intending to engage in employment, whether for reward or profit, must possess a valid work permit.
 This requirement applies across all sectors and job roles, ensuring that foreign nationals are authorized to work within the country's legal framework.

-Types of Work Visas in Mauritius
+Common Types of Work Visas in Mauritius

 Mauritius offers several work visa options tailored to different professional needs and qualifications.